You can also listen to this article:

 I did lay out the general premise in the open letter I wrote to all young men titled “Don’t waste your life”, however, with this article, I wanted to be a little more specific.

-If I could meet my 16 or 17 or 18 year old self, here is what I would tell him:
+If I could meet my 16 or 17 or 18 year old self (or basically, if I was a high school or a college student), here is what I would tell him:

-Peer pressure is a natural thing in your teens.
+Peer pressure is a natural thing in your teenage years.
 Your hormones are pushing you away from your family to explore the outside world on your own terms, and you want to bond with people your age and create new friendships and alliances.

 However, the reality is that most people you know and will ever know at this age will be with you for a short time – usually as long as you are physically in the same place together.
 Most of the friends you make will not be your friends a few years down the line when your education gets done and you enter the “real world”.

 The very people you call “friends for life” are the people you will forget about and barely speak to once you are no longer in each other’s physical proximity.